2023 Men's Hockey5s Oceania Cup

 The 1st Oceania Hockey5s World Cup Qualifier is the first edition of the Oceania Hockey5s World Cup Qualifier for the men's Hockey5s event at the FIH Hockey5s World Cup.
 It was held alongside the women's tournament in Gold Coast, Australia from 10 to 14 July 2023.

-The winner, runner-up and third-placed teams of the tournament all qualify for the 2024 Hockey5s World Cup.
+The winner, runner-up and third-placed teams of the tournament all qualified for the 2024 Hockey5s World Cup.

 Australia won both the men's and women's Oceania Cup.